-Natural Language Processing (NLP) at Thomson Reuters
+Natural language processing (NLP) and machine learning (ML) at Thomson Reuters

 Related research areas

 Multidisciplinary approach to the challenges we face in terms of AI adoption and building trust in our solutions.
 We explore concepts such as interpretability, explainability, transparency, fairness, privacy and security, and societal impact – central to our AI Principles and company purpose.